 Way back in 2016, Apple had posted a patent report titled ‘Ultimate Selfie Camera’.
 In the report, Apple had mentioned, “the camera can be disposed on the front surface of Apple Watch face to capture images of the user“.
 This does away with the need of a camera which lies on the side of the Apple Watch.
 This feature would also help in the users taking better selfies with their Apple Watches.
 But, how does this old patent work with the new patent mentioned above?

 The answer to this lies in its image processing.
 The recent Apple’s newly granted patent also covers a processor for capturing and processing images.
 Now, this allows a very unique function to the Apple Watch.
 It will be able to track the face of the user while using FaceTime.
-This will result in a relatively stable video stream, regardless of the motion of the hands.
+This will result in a relatively stable video stream even in facetime for windows, regardless of the motion of the hands.

 How Are the Multiple Cameras Coming Into Play?